Why is marijuana illegal?

 In that way, cannabis prohibition was the first Mexican wall.
-That wall that is still standing and negatively impacting the health of the American people eighty years later.
+That wall that is still standing and negatively impacting all American people today.

 Is the word “Marijuana” racist?

 The word marijuana is not racist, but racism definitely catalyzed cannabis prohibition.
 Cannabis prohibition, at its inception, targeted immigrants and blacks – especially Mexican immigrants.

 Cannabis was common before 1937 – but it was not called marijuana.

 Before 1937, cannabis was a common medication.
 A variety of cannabis tinctures were available at the local pharmacy.
 Doctors routinely encouraged use, but no one called it Marijuana.

 Americans did not use the word marijuana; the plant was referred to as cannabis.
 Most Americans didn’t even realize that marijuana and cannabis were the same plant.

 Mexican Immigration Exploded Right Before The Great Depression